MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/Wait-Job.md

 These commands start a job that gets the Windows PowerShell script files that were added or updated in the last week.

-The first command uses `Start-Job` to start a background job on the local computer.
+The first command uses `Start-Job` to start a job on the local computer.
 The job runs a `Get-ChildItem` command that gets all of the files that have a .ps1 file name extension that were added or updated in the last week.

-The third command uses `Wait-Job` to wait until the job is completed.
+The third command uses `Wait-Job` to wait until the job is in a terminating state.
 When the job finishes, the command displays the job object, which contains information about the job.

 ### Example 9: Wait for jobs started on remote computers by using Invoke-Command